-When Cindy Striano thinks back over the past 13 months of the pandemic, she knows a silver lining has been the teamwork with her co-workers.
+When Cindy Striano thinks back over the many months of the pandemic, she knows a silver lining has been the teamwork with her co-workers.
 “It has been an amazing process to see,” says Striano, a registered nurse and Caldwell’s executive director of health services.
 “We’ve never collaborated like this before.
 This really puts the students’ best interest first.”

 Since March of 2020 she has been working with the administration and Pandemic Response Team to implement a strong plan to ensure the health and safety of the campus community, reaching out to students to give them the help and guidance they need and learning all she can about the virus.
 She remembers one late night during the COVID-19 lockdown when she needed to make “one more call” to a student and her husband told her she would need a reasonable “cut-off” time for calling students at night.
 Not so easy during a COVID-19 pandemic.

 During the early weeks of the outbreak, Striano took an all-day contact tracing course with Johns Hopkins.
 “Medicine has always done contact tracing,” so that was not new, she explains, but there were specifics for this virus.
 Other employees also took the course.
 “I had to learn to give up a little control and allow others to help with doing the contact tracing,” says Striano.
 “I wanted everyone to be assured that positive cases were managed through a thoughtful process.”

 She is proud of how the Caldwell community has met the challenges in following the public health guidance and how she and her team have worked with the Health Department in Bloomfield.
 “The only way this works is when everyone takes personal responsibility.”
 She points to proof that the process is working.
 “That’s clear because we have had such a great response as far as our caseload and minimal outbreaks.”
 She gives credit to the students who have had to quarantine.
 “They have done it and understand how important it is to do it.”